 - (13.1) You agree to sign the access card immediately upon receiving it and before using it as a means of preventing fraudulent or unauthorised use of the access card.
 You must ensure that any other cardholder you authorise also signs their access card immediately upon receiving it and before using it. - (13.2) We will advise you from time to time: - (a) what transactions may be performed using the access card; - (b) what ATMs of other financial institutions may be used; and - (c) what the daily cash withdrawal limits are.

-Please refer to the Schedule of Fees & Charges brochure for details of current transaction limits accounts we permit.
-We will advise you of the accounts which you may use the access card to access.
+Please refer to the Schedule of Fees & Charges brochure for details of current transaction limits - (13.3) You may only use the access card to perform transactions on those accounts we permit.
+We will advise you of the accounts which you may use the access card to access. - (13.4) The access card always remains our property.